Seminar: THE URGE, THE ECHO

 Including workshops, screenings, readings and presentations: Performance from Sindri Runudde, Forest Law by Ursula Biemann, Pirámides/Pyramids by Pilar Álvarez and Mercedes Álvarez, Memory Piece workshop with Frida Sandstrom, The Camouflage Society by Gabo Camnitzer, Second Gift by Aurélien Froment, Kids Looking Busy workshop with Emmeli Person and Jemina Lindholm, Walking with the Trouble walk-shop with Tina Carlsson and Simon Ceder, Sensory Futures with Marianna Feher and Olivia Berkowicz, Turning over the grounds of sgulS with Katja Aglert, Composting Utopian Archives with Marta Gil, Easton String Games by Olivia Plender, The Camouflage Society with Gabo Camnitzer and Precipitational Learning with interviews from E.A.R.T.H Lab, Centre for Creative Ecologies and Laboratory for Aesthetics and Ecology and seminar curator Bronwyn Bailey-Charteris.

-The Urge, The Echo – Reverberations of Learning Practices is a two-day seminar at Index.
+The Urge, The Echo – Reverberations of Learning Practices is a seminar at Index.
 Using the metaphor of echoes and reverberations, the seminar will unpack learning and critical pedagogy practices collectively.
 The seminar is a roundtable situation for educators, artists, theorists, writers and cultural critics to gather and ‘think-with’ these expansive practices.
 Working against traditional seminar formats where knowledge is ‘banked’, this will be a roundtable learning process, where all participants are both student and teacher.

 Artists with pedagogical practices often work in complex social structures such as within schools, hospitals, other art institutions, how do we articulate what goes on here?
 How can we transport the knowledge produced into other fields?
 Artists who use teaching as their artistic material work with a form of invisible labour – how do we conceptualize this?
 The aim of the seminar is the development of knowledge about learning and pedagogy within contemporary art.
 The two days will be dedicated to workshops, presentations, film screenings and shared meals.
 While many contemporary artists are working with pedagogy, learning and relational practices, very little critical discussion is taking place on this topic.